jrpotter/notebook/notes/encoding/integer.md

 %%ANKI
 Basic
-*Why* is it $UMax = 2 \cdot TMax + 1$?
+Provide a combinatorial explanation on why $UMax$ equals $2 \cdot TMax + 1$.
-Back: All bit strings representing negative numbers in two's-complement are positive in unsigned encoding.
+Back: There is one more negative number than positive numbers represented in two's-complement.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1708613447880-->
 END%%